 Most of the Authority's Projects are owned by the Authority and located on land that the Authority has leased from the Commonwealth.
-Eighteen student life facilities (or portions of such facilities) constitute Commonwealth-owned Projects, including; a parking facility and an athletic facility at Bridgewater State; a dining hall, campus center, and athletic fields at Fitchburg State; athletic fields, two parking facilities, the McCarthy College Center and Hemenway Hall at Framingham State; a dining hall at the Massachusetts College of Art and Design; tennis courts, a gymnasium and the Ashland Street Facility at the Massachusetts College of Liberal Arts; a parking lot and athletic facilities at Salem State; and a dining hall and Wellness Center at Westfield State.
-Commonwealth-Owned Projects to be financed with the proceeds of Series 2012C Bonds include the improvements to the campus centers at Bridgewater State and Fitchburg State, a land acquisition and parking improvements at Framingham State, construction of an athletic facility at Worcester State and improvements to marine docks and an academic hall at Massachusetts Maritime Academy.
+Twenty-eight student life facilities (or portions of such facilities) constitute Commonwealth-owned Projects, including: a parking facility and an athletic facility at Bridgewater State; a dining hall, campus center and athletic fields at Fitchburg State; athletic fields, two parking facilities, the McCarthy College Center and Hemenway Hall at Framingham State; a dining hall at the Massachusetts College of Art and Design; tennis courts, a gymnasium and the Ashland Street Facility at the Massachusetts College of Liberal Arts; a parking lot and athletic facilities at Salem State; and a dining hall and Wellness Center at Westfield State.
+Commonwealthowned Projects to be financed with the proceeds of Series 2014A Bonds include the improvements to the campus center at Fitchburg State, expansion of dining facilities at Massachusetts Maritime Academy, and renovation of a theater at Salem State University.

-The Authority has no responsibility for the operation or maintenance of Commonwealth-Owned Projects, although the Authority has agreed in the Contract to maintain certain insurance policies with respect to such Projects.
-The Authority's fees, rents, rates and charges with respect to Commonwealth-Owned Projects generally consist of an assessment on student fees sufficient to pay the Authority's debt service costs and direct administrative costs, without regard to the Project's overall operating costs and without any requirement of maintaining operating or capital improvement reserves.
+The Authority has no responsibility for the operation or maintenance of Commonwealth-owned Projects, although the Authority has agreed in the Contract to maintain certain insurance policies with respect to such Projects upon written request of the Commissioner of the Division of Capital Asset Management and Maintenance of the Commonwealth.
+The Authority's fees, rents, rates and charges with respect to Commonwealth-owned Projects generally consist of an assessment on student fees sufficient to pay the Authority's debt service costs and direct administrative costs, without regard to the Project's overall operating costs and without any requirement of maintaining operating or capital improvement reserves.